andrewhowdencom/docs.littleman.co/Estimation.md

 | ({themes} / 2)x | Multiple copies of style    |
 | 1.2x            | **Client driven changes**   |

+## API
+### Contraindications
+  - Do not work on a feature that requires API connection until you have a duplicate or access to production data.

 ## Magento
 ### Things to check // @todo: Replace with "Multipliers"
   1. There are no local overrides or rewrites for things you're planning to change (use n98-magerun to check)